The Case of: JonBenét Ramsey: Ransom note

 Fitzgerald said that the note appeared to be written by a "maternal" person.
 A US Federal Court had ruled that Patsy had almost certainly not written the note, and that "abundant evidence" demonstrated the innocence of all the Ramseys.

 The letters ‘S.B.T.C’ have also been a mystery.
 There have been many guesses about what the letters could stand for, but none have been confirmed.

 Cause of death theory

 JonBenét was determined by police to have "suffered a blow to the head and had also been strangled with a garrote."

-The investigators concluded that JonBenet could have been killed, perhaps accidentally, by a blow from a flashlight by a 10-year-old boy, based upon experiments performed using a child, fake skulls with wigs.
-They were also able to recreate the injury that JonBenét sustained to her head by having the boy in the experiment use a flashlight similar to one found in the kitchen of the Ramsey's home.
+The investigators concluded that JonBenét could have been killed, perhaps accidentally, by a blow from a flashlight by a 10-year-old boy, based upon experiments performed using a child and fake skulls with wigs.
+They were also able to recreate the injury that JonBenét sustained to her head by having the boy in the experiment use a flashlight, similar to one found in the kitchen of the Ramsey's home.

-The boy used in the re-enactment was visibly much larger than Burke was at the time of JonBenét's death.
-Several takes were done until the appropriate damage to the imitation skull were achieved.